syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 * color - Specifies the font color of the text, allowing you to define the desired color using appropriate color values or names.

 * isSelected: Specifies to show the text in the selected state.

+* degree: Specifies the degree to rotate the text.

+* fillColor: Specifies the background color of the text.

+* strokeColor: Specifies the outline color of the text annotation.

+* strokeWidth: Specifies the outline stroke width of the text annotation.

 By utilizing the [`DrawTextAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_DrawTextAsync_System_Nullable_System_Double__System_Nullable_System_Double__System_String_System_String_System_Nullable_System_Int32__System_Boolean_System_Boolean_System_String_) method with these parameters, you can precisely position and customize text annotations within the image.
 This provides the flexibility to add labels, captions, or other text elements with specific font styles, sizes, and colors, enhancing the visual presentation and clarity of the image.